 The composition of the Committee is as per the requirements of the provisions of Section 178 of the Act and the Listing Regulations.
+During the year under review, there were no changes in the composition of the NRC.

 The Committee is governed by terms of reference, which are in line with the regulatory requirements mandated by the Companies Act, 2013 and Listing Regulations

-During the financial year, the NRC met Four (4) times i.e., on 8th May 2019, 23rd July 2019, 5th November 2019; and 27th January 2020.
+During the financial year, the NRC met Five (5) times i.e., on 28th April 2020, 31st July 2020, 27th October 2020, 22nd January 2021; and 19th March 2021.